 Suzuka is a special place for Michael Schumacher and Ferrari fans.
 The Japanese circuit is the scene of the German’s first Ferrari title win in 2000 – the Scuderia’s first in 21 years.
 Schumacher was a master at Suzuka, taking no fewer than eight poles at the track.

 His first two Suzuka poles came in successive years, in 1994 and 1995, with Benetton.
 While his new Ferrari team were over a second off the pace in 1996 and were pipped to pole by Williams by just 0.062 seconds in 1997, Schumacher went on to take pole in all of the next five seasons – while Ferrari would secure pole at the track in all of the next seven.
 The German secured his final Suzuka pole in 2004, making him only the second driver to reach eight poles at a single track.

-Lewis Hamilton, Albert Park
+Lewis Hamilton, 8 poles at Albert Park

 Hamilton’s pole to win conversion rate is pretty low at the circuit, having converted only his 2008 and 2015 poles into race victories.
 His largest pole margin here is 0.664 seconds, which is the margin by which he secured pole ahead of Kimi Raikkonen in 2018.